About Cara Koster

 Are you ready to tackle the Whole30 challenge for yourself?

-Model Meals is the no subscription required, 100% Whole30/Paleo approved, ready-to-eat, meal prep service you’ve been searching for.
+Model Meals is the no subscription required, 100% Whole30/Paleo approved, ready-to-eat, meal prep service that makes clean eating easy.
 Our menu changes weekly, arriving fresh, not frozen twice a week.
 We use organic and locally sourced ingredients prepared by professional chefs packaged and delivered right to your door in sustainable, eco-friendly packaging, sending you text alerts all along the way.

 Not in our delivery area?
 No problem!
 Follow along with us as we share delicious recipes, blog posts, and other exclusive online content by joining our Model Meals family.